stt-datacore/website/static/crew/wesley_formal_dress_crew.md

 published: true
 ---

-Great skill set, but flaccid stats render him average or worse for daily play.
-No long term benefits, but his one outstanding offering is a strong +9 arena EV at 4 seconds.
+Slim daily value and long term benefits, but he can unlock a handful of nodes and his one outstanding offering is a strong +9 arena EV at 4 seconds.